newinnovations/PDFium-rs/README.md

 [build-badge]: https://img.shields.io/github/actions/workflow/status/newinnovations/PDFium-rs/cargo_test.yml
 [build-url]: https://github.com/newinnovations/PDFium-rs/actions/workflows/cargo_test.yml

-A modern, streamlined Rust wrapper for the PDFium C library, designed for simplicity and thread safety in interactive applications.
+A modern, streamlined Rust interface to the PDFium C library, designed for simplicity and thread safety in interactive applications.
 PDFium is Google's PDF library developed for (and used in) the Chromium and Chrome web browsers.

 ## Features